yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 These records must target the external IP used for the Kubernetes entry point.

-{{% alert title="Caution" color="warning" %}}
+{{% alert title="Important" color="warning" %}}
-It is not possible to use some rewrite path like `https://FQDN/Components/` to access the web interface
+Important: It is not possible to use some rewrite-path like `https://FQDN/Components/` to access the web interface.
 {{% /alert %}}

 It is necessary to configure the following annotations for ingress